Agreement Terms & Conditions

 7.1 Unless the parties have agreed otherwise in writing, the Customer must provide to the Provider, or procure for the Provider, such:

-- timely cooperation, support and response to inquiries;
+- timely cooperation, support, and response to inquiries related to services provided under this Agreement; and

-7.2 The Customer will provide to or procure for the Provider, such access to the Customer's computer hardware, software, networks and systems as may be reasonably required by the Provider to enable the Provider to perform its obligations under this Agreement.
+7.2 Customers on Local Install will provide to or procure for the Provider, such access to the Customer's computer hardware, software, networks and systems as may be reasonably required by the Provider to enable the Provider to perform its obligations under this Agreement.

 8.1 So Customers can benefit from the future enhancements to Provider’s Platform and API, the Provider may use, store, deliver, analyze, and process Client Data consistent with the specifications herein (“Permitted Purpose”).

-8.2 The Customer warrants to the Provider that the use of the Client Data by the Provider in accordance with this Agreement will not:
+8.2 Customer represents to the Provider that Customer's use of Client Data in accordance with this Agreement will not:

 - breach the provisions of any law, statute or regulation;